Holy Moses (American band): Background

-Speleos and Smart (previously of the Remains). were earlier in the band Kangaroo, formed in 1968 also featuring folk singer Barbara Keith, and multi-instrumentalist John Hall.

-Speleos (born Theodore Edward Speleos, 1951) was a virtuoso guitarist who had previously replaced Roy Buchanan, and played with Hall, in rock and roll band the British Walkers.
-Speleos' style on electric guitar was often compared with Jimi Hendrix.
+Speleos (born Theodore Andrew Speleos, 1951) was a virtuoso guitarist who had previously replaced a young Roy Buchanan, in rock and roll band the British Walkers in Washington, D.C..
+The band developed an enthusiastic live following.
+He was there for the release of one of their many singles in 1968.

+Speleos & John Hall formed a new band, Kangaroo, with folk singer Barbara Keith and drummer N.D.
+Smart previously of The Remains.
+Discovered in NYC the group released several singles and a self-titled album on MGM Records.
+Teddy’s style on electric guitar was often compared with Jimi Hendrix.
 In his autobiography Born To Run, Bruce Springsteen wrote that he and Steve Van Zant used to see Speleos playing at the Cafe Wha? in Greenwich Village, and would "sit there slack-jawed at his sound, technique and nonchalance... ".

-John Hall and Teddy had played together before in Washington, D.C., and developed an enthusiastic live following.
-Kangaroo released several singles and a self-titled album on MGM Records.
-The band split up in early 1969.
-Hall moved on to form the band Orleans and later served as a U.S. State Senator; Smart later formed Mountain with Leslie West; and Keith began a solo career.
-Speleos moved to Woodstock, New York where the rest of the band Holy Moses came together.
+The band split up in early 1969.John Hall moved on to form the band Orleans and later served as a U.S. State Senator; Smart later formed Mountain with Leslie West; and Keith began a solo career.
+Speleos moved to Woodstock, New York where a new band, Holy Moses came together.